What is a discretionary sales surtax?

 How does Collier County compare to neighboring communities?

-61 of 67 Florida counties have approved a local option sales tax to address community needs.
-Approval of the one-cent infrastructure sales tax would put Collier County’s sales tax in line with Charlotte, Hendry, Glades, Manatee, Miami-Dade and Sarasota counties.
+When this was initially considered, 61 of 67 Florida counties have approved a local option sales tax to address community needs.
+Approval of the one-cent infrastructure sales tax puts Collier County’s sales tax in line with Charlotte, Hendry, Glades, Manatee, Miami-Dade, and Sarasota counties.

-Lee County leaders have placed a half-cent sales surtax on the November 2018 ballot for education issues.
+Lee County leaders placed a half-cent sales surtax on the November 2018 ballot for education issues, which was approved.

 Why aren't impact fees being used for the identified transportation projects?